Blog /

 April 27, 2026

 The problem isn't that operators aren't paying attention.
-It's that the tools and processes most teams rely on aren't designed to catch issues in time.
+It's that the tools and processes most teams rely on aren't designed to catch the right issues in time.
+In this blog, we'll walk through why this happens, why it gets worse as you scale, and the seven-step framework we built to solve it.

 Most PPA operators report on portfolio performance monthly.
-The data gets collated, a report gets produced, and the findings get reviewed.
+Data gets collated, a report gets produced, findings get reviewed.
 By that point, an underperforming asset may have been losing revenue for weeks.

-Consider what that means in practice.
+Here's what that actually looks like.
 An inverter string goes down in the first week of the month.
 The system is still generating, just not at full capacity.
 The meter data looks broadly normal at a glance.
 The deviation doesn't get flagged until the next monthly report is produced, reviewed, and investigated.
-The site visit happens three weeks later and the issue gets resolved.
+The site visit happens three weeks later.
+Issue resolved.

 That's 2 months of lost generation.
 Multiply that across a portfolio of 100 assets where several are experiencing similar issues at any given time, and the revenue impact becomes significant fast.